alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 Here's the start of my very first Beeminder writing goal.
 You'll notice that I started slowly, panicked and wrote a lot, then ran into trouble and realized that I needed to tone things down a bit.
 It wasn't until almost four months in that I finally hit my stride and started to regularly exceed my goal.

-{% include image.html src="/wp-content/uploads/zacharyjacobi_writing_20150430_2015_09_15.png" alt="" caption="Dip below the yellow and orange line and you pay up.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/zacharyjacobi_writing_20150430_2015_09_15.png" alt="" caption="Dip below the yellow and orange line and you pay up.
 Green data points mean I had at least three safe days before paying Beeminder.
 Blue data points are two days.
 Orange is one." %}

 You can see a similar pattern when I started Beeminding fiction:

-{% include image.html src="/wp-content/uploads/zacharyjacobi-fiction.png" alt="" caption="The trouble at the beginning is growing pains.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/zacharyjacobi-fiction.png" alt="" caption="The trouble at the beginning is growing pains.
 The trouble around the end of October came from dropping out of graduate school, moving back home, and beginning a job search." %}

 And when I started Beeminding time spent writing:

-{% include image.html src="/wp-content/uploads/zacharyjacobi_writingtime_201607-201610.png" alt="" caption="" %}
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/zacharyjacobi_writingtime_201607-201610.png" alt="" caption="" %}

 Those little spurs three data points into the time graph and seven into the fiction one?
 That's where I failed to keep up and ended up giving Beeminder money.
 They call this "derailing".